ChainSafe/lodestar/docs/pages/data-retention.md

 Configuring your node to store and prune data is key to success.
 On average you can expect for the database to grow by the follow amounts:

-- `execution-db` grows at 1GB per month
+- `execution-db` grows at 2-30GB per week
 - `chain-db` grows at 1GB per month
 - `validator-db` grows at less than 2MB per year, per key (2000 keys = 4GB per year)